 Barricade on the rue Soufflot, an 1848 painting of revolution in Paris by Horace Vernet.
 Image Source: Wiki.
+(Thanks to -J. for correcting this reference.)

 Will European and global economic problems, combined with the Tech Revolution, give rise to new ideologies, new alliances and trading zones, and new forms of imperialism?
 One of my friends who has been avidly following the Occupy movement recently asked me what I thought about its comparison to 1848, which comes straight from veteran Marxist historian Eric Hobsbawm.
 The 1848 revolutions constituted, in Wiki's words, "the first (and only) Europe-wide collapse of traditional authority."
 Hobsbawm makes this comparison because he sees the middle classes collapsing and throwing in their lot with the working classes, something that did briefly happen during the 1848 revolutions.
 The assumed parallel also rests on economic problems, among them, a crisis with a common European trade zone in 1848 and 2011.
 In both eras, trade zones provided problematic bases of political unification.
 In addition, technological advances, respectively mass print and the Internet, sparked broad protest and demands for increased representation and accountability.